apchavan/virtual-self-driving-car/README.md

 ## Finally execute :racing_car:
  1. Activate virtual environment containing above package installation in project root.
  2. Enter the command: `python map.py` <BR /> <BR />

-_Setup instructions also provided in **Instructions.txt** file of project root, so you can follow there if required._